ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 ```

 The `a`, `b` and `c` functions each have argument values that are unacceptable.
-Notice that `b` and `c` both use built-in exception types as arguments to `Failure`, but those exceptions are never raised—they are simply used to convey information, just like the `str` in `a`.
+Notice that `b` and `c` both use built-in exception types as arguments to `Failure`, but those exceptions are never raised—they are used to convey information, just like the `str` in `a`.

 In `composed`, we call `a`, `b` and `c` in sequence.
 After each call, we check to see if the result type is `Failure`.